meeb/django-distill/README.md

 `STATIC_ROOT` are copied over.
 Existing files with the same name are replaced in the target directory and orphan files are deleted.

-`distill-local` supports the following optional arguments:
+`distill generate` supports the following optional arguments:

 `--collectstatic`: Automatically run `collectstatic` on your site before rendering, this is just a shortcut to save you typing an extra command.